smokingpun/smokingpun.github.io/_posts/2018-07-27-Content-strategy-for-saas.md

 1. Start by writing down the pain points in your business based on your key performance indicators (KPIs): poor conversion rate of free to paid users, inadequate traffic, low engagement rate, low order value, high churn rate, and so on.
 Now at least consider whether you have a content rather than a product problem or superficial PR problem.

 2. Dive into your metrics, trawl through your customer support, or reach out via a survey to uncover as much information as possible about this growth blocker.
-Talk to your colleagues to see if they have any ideas.
+Talk to your fellow business owners or colleagues to see if they have any ideas.

 3. Construct a working hypothesis: say you’re getting lots of customer support questions asking what you do + a high exit rate from your homepage + your customer survey shows lots of happy existing customers = potentially you’re doing a poor job communicating at a high level your product to new customers.
 So you need to improve your homepage not your product.